LCR-ADS-Lab/LxGrTagger-Documentation/docs/1_structural type1/2_Syntactic function2.md

 - d. *He abandoned the book.*
 - e. *He abandoned the project, then the book.*

-From these examples, it is clear that the verb *abandon* must be followed by a noun phrase (NP) such as *the project*.
-If the verb *abandon* is not paired with an NP, the resulting sentence is ungrammatical (b, c).
-Therefore, to construct a grammatical sentence with the verb *abandon*, it must include a complement of the NP category.
+These examples show that the verb *abandon* must be followed by a noun phrase (e.g., *the project*).
+If the verb is not accompanied by a noun phrase, the sentence is incomplete and therefore ungrammatical (as seen in examples b and c).

 **Verb complement clauses**